 Asset Class Estimated Useful Life

+Duildings 10 40 years

 Buildings 10-40 years

-Machinery & Equipment 3-20 years
+Machinery and Equipment 3-20 years

 General Infrastructure 5-25 years

 Computer Software 3-10 years

-- K. Designated Assets Investments Designated for Capital Projects include assets set aside or designated for the acquisition or construction of capital assets (over which the UNC Health Care System Board retains control and may at its discretion subsequently use for other purposes). - L. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
+- K. Designated Assets Investments designated for capital projects include assets set aside or designated for the acquisition or construction of capital assets (over which the UNC Health Care System Board retains control and may at its discretion subsequently use for other purposes). - L. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
 Resources that are not available for current operations and are reported as restricted include funds equal to 7.5% of gross patient revenue as limited by applicable revenue bond covenants and resources designated for liability insurance claims.
-Current restricted resources include certain trust funds restricted because external parties or statute limits their use and resources legally segregated for the payment of principal and interest as required by debt covenants. - M. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of revenue bonds payable, net pension liability, capital lease obligations, financing agreements, and compensated absences that will not be paid within the next fiscal year.
+Current restricted resources include certain trust funds restricted because external parties or statute limits their use and resources legally segregated for the payment of principal and interest as required by debt covenants. - M. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of revenue bonds payable, net pension liability, capital lease obligations, financing arrangements, and compensated absences that will not be paid within the next fiscal year.

-Deferred charges on refundings are amortized over the life of the old debt or new debt (whichever is shorter) using the straight-line method, and are included as Deferred Outflows or Deferred Inflows of Resources on the Statement of Net Position.
-Issuance costs are expensed.
+Revenue bonds payable are reported net of unamortized premiums or discounts.
+The Hospitals amortizes bond premiums/discounts over the life of the bonds using the straight-line method that approximates the effective interest method.
+Deferred gains and losses on refundings are amortized over the life of the old debt or new debt (whichever is shorter) using the straight-line method, and are aggregated as deferred outflows of resources or deferred inflows of resources on the Statement of Net Position.
+Issuance costs are expensed in the reporting period in which they are incurred.

-The net pension liability represents the Hospitals' proportionate share of the collective net pension liability reported in the State of North Carolina's 2015 Comprehensive Annual Financial Report.
+The net pension liability represents the Hospitals' proportionate share of the collective net pension liability reported in the State of North Carolina's 2016 Comprehensive Annual Financial Report.
 This liability represents the Hospitals' portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
-See Note 11 for further information regarding the Hospitals' policies for recognizing liabilities, expenses, and deferred outflows and inflows related to pensions.
+See Note 11 for further information regarding the Hospitals' policies for recognizing liabilities, expenses, and deferred outflows of resources and deferred inflows of resources related to pensions.

 N. Compensated Absences - The Hospitals' policy is to record the cost of annual leave when earned.
 Employees earn annual leave at varying rates depending upon years of service and the leave plan in which they participate.